denoland/docs/runtime/fundamentals/node.md

 Hello Deno
 ```

-### import index.cjs
+### Import CommonJS modules

-You can also import CommonJS files in ES modules, provided that these files use
+You can also import CommonJS files in ES modules.
-`.cjs` extension.

-Deno does not look for `package.json` files and `type` option to determine if
-the file is CommonJS or ESM.

 ```js title="greet.cjs"
 module.exports = {